jonaskohl/CapsLockIndicator/README.md

   It's not only indicate Num lock, Caps lock and Scroll lock key. <br />
   (So forked. because It might be violate Program's definition)<br />
   Added Indicate Keyboard Layout change (like language) and Ime-Mode change <br />
   from now.
-CapsLock Indicator's information. <br />
+ImeModeIndicator's information. <br />
   ↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓↓ <br />

-  CapsLock Indicator is a small utility that indicates the state of the Num lock, Caps lock and Scroll lock key.
+  ImeModeIndicator is a small utility that indicates the state of the Num lock, Caps lock and Scroll lock key.
 </p>

 <p align="center"><br /></p>